Gamestate and World simulation (part 2) - Data driven model?

 Each class, belonging to a type of entity in the simulation.

-For example, a rover, an astronaut or a drone they all belong to one class, the "unit" (to not be confused with the GDC talk definition of it).
+For example, a rover, an astronaut or a drone they all belong to one

 Another class contains all the data a rock can have, composition, size, and whatever needed.